If an empty home can't be brought back into use by encouragement and negotiation, the council can enforce the below in the appropriate circumstances:

 Bond guarantee scheme

-The council's housing options team offers a bond guarantee scheme to local people who need housing and want to rent privately.
+The council's Homelessness and Housing Advice Service offers a bond guarantee scheme to local people who need housing and want to rent privately.
 The council guarantees the bond and provides tenancy monitoring and support services for those tenants who need a bit of extra help with managing a tenancy.